fau-masters-collected-works-cgarbin/cot6900-dis-federated-learning/federated-learning-a-guided-tour.md

 # Where federated learning is today

-1. "[Federated Learning in Mobile Edge
-  Networks: A Comprehensive
-  Survey](https://arxiv.org/abs/1909.11875)", a recent paper, submitted in September of 2019 and revised in February of 2020.
+"[Federated Learning in Mobile Edge Networks: A Comprehensive Survey](https://arxiv.org/abs/1909.11875)", a recent paper, submitted in September of 2019 and revised in February of 2020.
 It has a well-written summary of how federated learning works, its applications, and challenges.
-I

 # Try it out